 Dogs are one of the most popular pets in the world.
 Thirty-eight percent of American households have a pooch as a pet.

 There’s more to being a pet parent than stocking up on treats and taking Fido for walks.
 If you’re new to the world of canines, you need to learn how to take care of a dog.
+For instance, what to do when my dog not eating enough food.
 Keep reading to find our favorite dog care tips to make your transition to pet ownership a breeze.